Loading...

 All you need to implement BRS Biopellets is an inexpensive fluidized reactor and a pump.

 Maintaining low nitrates is key to maintaining the best coral coloration, healthy fish and avoiding algae outbreaks.
 Fish foods and resulting waste eventually break down into nitrates.
-Aquarists’ primary method of dealing with nitrate removal is water changes, but over the years we have developed a few ways to remove nitrates with equipment like refugiums, sulfur reactors, and deep sandbeds.
+Aquarists’ primary method of dealing with nitrate removal is water changes, but over the years we have developed a few ways to remove nitrates with equipment like refugiums, sulfur reactors, and deep sand beds.
 All of these methods work to various degrees but are often less efficient than we would like or the level of complexity, expense and maintenance is beyond what the average reefer would desire

 Solid carbon dosing (biopellets) has recently become an extremely popular method of removing nitrates from the aquarium.
-The exact method of denitration can be different for each tank, but it mainly consists of a few things:
+The exact method of denitrification can be different for each tank, but it mainly consists of a few things:

 • Nitrate laden Bacteria is removed via the protein skimmer